darrelltzj/wdi-project-1-darrelltzj/README.md

 **Raindrop movement:**

-To animate the raindrop to appear like it is falling naturally, a gravity variable was set.
-This variable is constant but changes the velocity which in turn, changes the y position of the raindrop.
-The [image](http://www.millersville.edu/physics/experiments/013/fig14p1.gif) below illustrates this.
+To animate the raindrop to appear like it is falling realistically, a gravity variable was set.
+This variable is constant but it changes the velocity which in turn, changes the y position of the raindrop.
+The [image](http://www.millersville.edu/physics/experiments/013/fig14p1.gif) below illustrates the difference on how the animation would differ if constant velocity is used compared to constant acceleration.

 ![vConstantVsAConstant](http://www.millersville.edu/physics/experiments/013/fig14p1.gif)
 ```